kvnwj/Prob-StatsProject-R/README.md

-# Prob-StatsProject-R
+# Probability and Statistics Project with R

-Probability and Statistics Project with R
+Check out the video explanation of the results here: https://youtu.be/EMApPPvXejo